Leprosy

 Leprosy is curable with multidrug therapy.
 Treatment of paucibacillary leprosy is with the medications dapsone, rifampicin, and clofazimine for six months.
 Treatment for multibacillary leprosy uses the same medications for 12 months.
-A number of other antibiotics may also be used.
+Several other antibiotics may also be used.
 These treatments are provided free of charge by the World Health Organization.

 Leprosy is not highly contagious.
-People with leprosy can live with their families and go to school and work.
-In the 1980s, there were 5.2 million cases globally but they went down to less than 0.2 million by 2020.
-Most new cases occur in 14 countries, with India accounting for more than half.
+People with leprosy can live with their families and attend school and work.
+In the 1980s, there were 5.2 million cases globally, but by 2020 this decreased to fewer than 200,000.
+Most new cases occur in one of 14 countries, with India accounting for more than half of all new cases.
 In the 20 years from 1994 to 2014, 16 million people worldwide were cured of leprosy.
-About 200 cases per year are reported in the United States.
-Separating people affected by leprosy by placing them in leper colonies still occurs in some areas of India, China, the African continent, and Thailand.
+Separating people affected by leprosy by placing them in leper colonies is not supported by evidence but still occurs in some areas of India, China, Japan, Africa, and Thailand.

 Leprosy has affected humanity for thousands of years.
 The disease takes its name from the Greek word λέπρα (lépra), from λεπίς (lepís; 'scale'), while the term "Hansen's disease" is named after the Norwegian physician Gerhard Armauer Hansen.
 Leprosy has historically been associated with social stigma, which continues to be a barrier to self-reporting and early treatment.
-Some consider the word leper offensive, preferring the phrase "person affected with leprosy".
 Leprosy is classified as a neglected tropical disease.
 World Leprosy Day was started in 1954 to draw awareness to those affected by leprosy.

+The study of leprosy and its treatment is known as leprology.